National Cybersecurity Awareness Month (NCSAM)

-October is National Cyber Security Awareness Month.
-Computing Services Information Security Office (ISO) takes this opportunity to remind you to protect your data and computers from security risks, avoid network and/or account suspension, and stay safe online by following these safe computing tips:
+October is National Cybersecurity Awareness Month.
+Computing Services Information Security Office (ISO) takes this opportunity to remind you to protect your data when using cloud services like Google Docs, Gmail, Yahoo, Microsoft cloud services.

-- Adhere to Copyright & Intellectual Property Laws.
-Non-compliance with the copyright & intellectual property law can result in disciplinary action or loss of network connectivity.
+Continue to follow the ISO's Cyber Security Pledge and think before you click on attachments in email, instant messages, and web sites.
+Be on the look-out for email scams and never respond to an email with your login id and password.
+As always, adhere to Copyright & Intellectual Property Laws.
+Noncompliance with the copyright & intellectual property law can result in disciplinary action and loss of network connectivity.
 There are legal alternatives for acquiring copyrighted content.
 For more information, visit:

-For detailed information including links on each of the above mentioned safe computing tips, please visit https://www.cmu.edu/iso/aware/pledge.html
+For additional information on safe computing tips, please visit https://www.cmu.edu/iso/aware/pledge.html

 The ISO encourages you to check out all of our NCSAM resources by visiting https://www.cmu.edu/iso/aware/ncsam/index.html